itszerrin/JLLM-Wrapper/README.md

 Your JWT is needed upon initializing the API class.
 You could also pass an empty string but you must update the value with an actually valid JWT before sending your request

+Due to new infrastructure:

+The chatting procedure now requires you to also provide a character link.
+Please use: "0d97bea1-eb06-4093-a470-c7945d14a58a_character-willson-wang" as the second parameter when initializing the API.
+Never use your own characters.
+It's recommended to use just any popular character because JAI won't take them down.
 """

 api = API(jwt) # replace jwt with the actual variable for you that holds your JWT value.